N215-kbriske/homework-nine/README.md

 ## Purpose
 - Teach you how to set up a simple MVC project
 - Teach you how to interact with another js file
-- Display information on a page.
+- Display information on a page
 - Interact with elements with jQuery

 ## Task